SharikHR/Review/manuscript.md

 In the last years the characterization of a novel 3D tumor model has been in full swing.
 A triple co-culture of pancreatic cancer cells (PANC-1), fibroblasts (MRC-5) and endothelial cells (HUVEC) to form a heterotype multicellular tumor spheroid (MCTS).
 The integration of the three cell types enable the presence of a core rich in fibroblasts and fibronectin in which endothelial cells are homogeneously distributed @doi:10.1016/j.actbio.2018.08.008.

 A microchannel model allow to develop a 3D pancreatic tumor in *vitro* by co-culturing pancreatic tumor spheroids with PSC in a collagen matrix.
 Under these conditions spheroids and PSCs are mutually activated when co-cultured.
 Under co-culture condition, tumor spheroids acquire a migratory phenotype with cancer cell-cell interactions, cell-ECM interactions, and cancer cell-PSC interactions @doi:10.1186/s13046-017-0654-6.
-Additionally, a humanized PDAC model in microfluidic device has been developed that incorporates the *in vivo* complexities of multicellularity, ECM components, and a rationally-defined 3D microarchitecture.
-This humanized PDA model monitors the interactions between primary PSCs (from patients with PDA), cancer cells (PANC-1), and ECM components (neonatal human dermal fibroblasts) within the PDAC microenvironment @doi:10.1039/c3lc50487e.
+Additionally, a humanized PDA model in microfluidic device has been developed that incorporates the *in vivo* complexities of multicellularity, ECM components, and a rationally-defined 3D microarchitecture.
+This humanized PDA model monitors the interactions between primary PSCs (from patients with PDA), cancer cells (PANC-1), and ECM components (neonatal human dermal fibroblasts) within the PDA microenvironment @doi:10.1039/c3lc50487e.